Gothenburg Tramway

+An M33 tram on line 11.

+An M34 tram near the Gothenburg Central Station.

-The Gothenburg Tramway is the public transport system of trams in the city of Gothenburg, Sweden.
+The Gothenburg Tramway (Göteborgs spårväg) is the public transport system of trams in the city of Gothenburg, Sweden.
 Forming the backbone of transport in Gothenburg, the tramway serves larger parts of the city and surrounding urban areas.
 The traffic is operated by Göteborgs Spårvägar AB and the infrastructure is managed by the Gothenburg Traffic Administration Office, while Västtrafik AB serves as the transit authority.
+The current contract to drive the tramway traffic is valid until the year 2034.